-The Company experienced losses for the years ended September 30, 2015 and September 30, 2014.
+The Company experienced a loss for the year ended September 30, 2015.
 There can be no assurance that the Company will not incur losses in the future.
 There are no assurances that the Company will be able to generate sufficient revenue to meet its operating expenditures or operate profitably in the future.